 - 10’000Rp/liter of gasoline (we took 80L and brought back more than 20L, I considered that as a tip in kind)

 So to take an example, the price given by the NP for Camp Derian is 1’960’000Rp (before juru batu) but the Sadap guy calculation is 300’000Rp higher.
 We went into some bargaining because this came up at night, long after I discussed all the details with the NP staff.
 We agreed I would pay half of that (150’000Rp).

 You can buy basic food in the small shops in Sadap longhouse (instant noodles, rice, seasoning, tea, coffee…).

 There are plenty of stream to drink from, so no need to pack water.

 I bought (for myself and my two companions) :

 - 10kg of rice (8kg would have been enough) for 130’000Rp.

-- A cardbox of instant noodles (we took enough so that we could feed only on that for 4 days, we brought many of them), tea, coffee, sugar, oil, biscuits, shallots, garlics, chili.
+- A cardbox of instant noodles (we took enough so that we could feed only on that for 4 days, but given the guys got a lots of food from the forest we brought back about half of it), tea, coffee, sugar, oil, biscuits, shallots, garlics, chili.
 Everything costed 212’000Rp.
 They also insisted to take 2kg of salt in case we would kill some game.